cs123-stanford/cs123-stanford-2023/docs/course-material/lab-2.rst

 |

 Step 4.
-Assemble the three motors into a robot arm!
+Assemble the three motors into a right robot arm!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **IMPORTANT**: Make sure you calibrated the motors before assembling the arm!